19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 - Difficult Terrain
 - Climbing
 ## Opportunity Attacks
-If you are [Threatened](../Conditions/Threatened.md) by a creature, moving out of that creature’s threaten range, or making a [Ranged Attack](Ranged%20Attack.md), allows that creature to use its [Reaction](Reaction.md) to make a [Melee Attack](Melee%20Attack.md) against you.
+If you are [Threatened](../Conditions/Threatened.md) by a creature, moving out of that creature’s threaten range allows that creature to use its [Reaction](Reaction.md) to make a [Melee Attack](Melee%20Attack.md) against you.
-- These [Melee Attacks](Melee%20Attack.md) called opportunity attacks.
+- These [Melee Attacks](Melee%20Attack.md) are called opportunity attacks.

 You can use your [Reaction](Reaction.md) to avoid one opportunity attack.
 ## Enemy Creatures